hurricane-response/response-theme/Contributing.md

 ### Whoa!
 I just want to fix a typo.

 Yes!
 We understand that frustration.
 GitHub does a great job of providing an in-browser experience for this scenario.
 If you don't have a GitHub account, first [create an account](https://github.com/join) and then navigate to the file with the minor change.
 In the upper right corner, next to the trash can symbol is a pencil.
 That icon will allow you to start the editing process.
 GitHub automagically will create a fork with your change and walk you through submitting it as a pull request.

+## Commit Messages

+The message should be a short summary (max.
+50 chars) written in the imperative, followed by an optional, more detailed explanatory text separated from the summary by an empty line.

+Commit messages should follow best practices, including explaining the context of the problem and solution, including in caveats or follow up changes required.
+They should tell the story of the change and provide readers understanding of what led to it.

+If you're lost about what this even means, please see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for a start.

+## Pull Requests